Juan Aranda

-Juan Francisco Aranda Rodríguez (born 24 July 1988) is a Spanish footballer who plays for UD Fuente de Cantos as a right back.
+Juan Francisco Aranda Rodríguez (born 24 July 1988) is a Spanish footballer who plays as a right back.

 Club career

 Born in Montemolín, Badajoz, Extremadura, Aranda graduated from Recreativo de Huelva's youth setup.
 He made his senior debuts with the reserves, playing several seasons in the Tercera División.

 On 19 June 2010 Aranda played his first match as a professional, starting in a 0–4 away loss against Rayo Vallecano in the Segunda División.
 He subsequently appeared in two further matches in the 2010–11 campaign, and was released in May 2011.

 On 21 June 2011 Aranda joined CD San Roque de Lepe in the Segunda División B. On 30 January of the following year he moved to fellow league team Cádiz CF, but appeared rarely for the latter during his six-month spell.

 In the 2012 summer Aranda signed for UD Melilla also in the third level.
 He subsequently resumed his career in the lower leagues, representing EF Emérita Augusta and UD Fuente de Cantos.